Ask 3 Questions

 Before coming into hospital

-Here are some things that you can do to help prepare yourself for your operation:
+Here are some things you can do to help prepare yourself for your operation.
+For further information visit:

-- Stop smoking: This reduces the risk of breathing problems and makes your anaesthetic safer.
+- Stop smoking: This reduces the risk of breathing problems and makes anaesthetic safer.

-- Speak to your dentist: If you have any loose teeth or crowns, treatment from your dentist may reduce the risks of damage to your teeth from equipment used during anaesthesia to support your breathing.
+- Speak to your dentist: If you have any loose teeth or crowns, treatment from your dentist may reduce the risks of damage to your teeth from equipment used during anaesthesia.

 We may phone you in the week before your surgery to check that you still want to have your operation on the planned date and that there have been no changes in your general health since your preoperative assessment.